Pennsylvania Plush Toy Registration, New Testing Rules

 Pennsylvania plush toy registration now requires flammability and tolerance testing reports in order sell certain types of plush and stuffed products in the state.
 These reports are required in addition to the required testing you do at your factory.

 The rule took effect August 27, 2024.
 Ohio and Massachusetts also enacted laws for similar products.
 If you sell plush toys or other filled goods like bedding in these states, you must register your products in these states and use a compliant law label.
-You do not need these addional test results if you're not selling your products in these states, however, if you're selling online and do not want to exclude orders received from these states, you'll need these certifications.
+You do not need these additional test results if you're not selling your products in these states, however, if you're selling online and do not want to exclude orders received from these states, you'll need these certifications.

 At Klugonyx, we have already seen product launches delayed because teams were not aware of these relatively new state rules.

-What Products Must Comply
+What Products Must Comply?

 If your product contains filling and is sold as new, assume state rules apply in PA, OH, and MA.
 This includes plush toys, pillows, pet beds, bean bags, and upholstered children’s items.

-What to File In Pennsylvania
+What to File In Pennsylvania?

 1. Registration application with manufacturer or importer details